Essential minimal volume of Einstein 4-manifolds: Essential minimal volume of Einstein -manifolds

 \subsection{Thick-thin decomposition for Einstein $4$-manifolds}

-This subsection is a preparation for the proof of Theorem \ref{mainineq}.
-We will work with a small constant $v>0$ that will eventually be chosen independent of other parameters, and $C_v$ will denote a constant depending only on $v$ that can change from line to line.
-Recall that for a metric $|\sec|$ controls $|\Rm|$ and vice versa.
+In this subsection, we introduce in preparation for the proof of Theorem \ref{mainineq}, a thick-thin decomposition adapted to Einstein metrics.
+We will work with a small constant $v>0$ that will eventually be chosen independent of other parameters, and $C_v$ will denote a constant depending only on $v$, but which may change from line to line.
+Recall that for a metric, $|\sec|$ controls $|\Rm|$ and vice versa.

-The lower bound in the statement of Theorem \ref{mainineq} is true generally and follows from Lemma \ref{euler}.

-The proof of the upper bound will be based on a covering argument.
+The lower bound in the statement of Theorem \ref{mainineq} is true generally, and follows from Lemma \ref{euler}.
+Thus, we only need to prove the upper bound.
+Our proof will be based on a covering argument.
 Let $g$ be a metric on the closed smooth $4$-manifold $M$ with

 Fix $v>0$ and $\epsilon>0$ small real numbers; $v$ will be chosen as a universal constant and $\epsilon$ depends only on $v$; they will be fixed in Subsection \ref{end of proof}.
-It is useful to introduce a certain decomposition of $(M,g)$, similar to the thick-thin decomposition studied in \cite{Anderson06} for instance.
+It is useful to introduce a certain decomposition of $(M,g)$.
 We define the collapsing scale $r_v$ as follows for any $p\in M$:

 The function $r_v(.)$ is a positive continuous function.

 The thick-thin decomposition is defined as follows:

 where The choice of factor for the radius $\frac{r_v(x)}{24}$ is for technical convenience.
 If $g$ is Ricci-flat we \emph{always rescale it} so that its volume is less than $v$ and its diameter less than $1$.